 Slide your new wheel onto the lug studs.
 Make sure the treads are facing the right direction.
-Manufacturers design the tread to work in a certain direction.
+Manufacturers design the tread to work in a specific direction.
 Replace the nuts and tighten them with your hands.

 Lower the cart back onto the ground.
 Then use your wrench to tighten the lug nuts the rest of the way.
 Putting the wheel on the ground prevents it from spinning while tightening.

-Do not try to over tighten the wheel-nuts.
-If you tighten them past firm you risk stripping the lug nuts.
+Do not try to over tighten the wheel nuts.
+If you tighten them past firm, you risk stripping the lug nuts.

 Do not put any part of your body under the golf cart while you have the cart jacked up.
-If the cart were to come down you could be seriously injured.
+If the cart were to come down, you could be seriously injured.

 Do not let children or adults sit or play in the cart while you change the tyre.
 The extra weight and movement can cause the cart to become off balanced.